 - The verification status for each email address is tied to the AWS Region.
 Therefore, if you want to send an email from the same identity but in a different region, you must verify all regions.

-Sending your first email
+Authenticating your email accounts

 Sending emails with Amazon SES is very easy.
 When you first complete the AWS SES setup, your account is in a test environment called the sandbox.
 This means you are limited to sending up to 200 emails a day, among other restrictions (detailed below in this article).